-Following best practices (Davenport & Moore, 2015), all coding sheets were then checked by one of the more experienced coders.
-Any disagreements or contentious issues were either discussed in meetings with the project leaders or solved between the coders in the event of a clear error.
+coder meetings with the project leaders or solved between the coders bilaterally in the event of a clear error.
 Therefore, all lynching events included in the LYLA data have been checked by at least two persons, and unclear cases reviewed by at least one project leader.
-To avoid double counting, we cross-checked all events that happened on similar dates and in similar locations at the end of the coding process.

-We set a low bar for events to enter the dataset, including cases that some may not consider lynchings, but "attempted" or "averted" lynchings.
+We set a low bar for events to enter the dataset, including cases that some may not consider lynchings, but "attempted" lynchings.
 The boundary condition for inclusion was a clear threat of lynching violence.
-A clear threat of lynching is expressed by the presence of a mob showing intimidating behavior or engaging in vandalism of goods that belong to the target.
-This low bar allows researchers who use the dataset to set their own threshold, for example including all LYLA cases, only cases resulting in injury, or, even more restrictively, only cases resulting in death.
-Also, this low bar allows researchers to examine what causes lynchings to be lethal vs. non-lethal (see Hagen, Makovi & Bearman, 2013).
+This allows researchers who use the dataset to set their own threshold, for example including all LYLA cases, only cases resulting in injury, or, even more restrictively, only cases resulting in death.

-Whilst the news-based approach was the best suited to gather systematic cross-national lynching data, there are well-known limits to collecting violent event data using news reports.
-News have an important reporting bias for lynchings (Godoy, 2006: 26; Mendoza, 2008: 51), which affects the collection of data on all types of violent events (see Weidmann, 2015).
-More newsworthy events are prioritized, which means that more violent, more urban, and more spectacular lynchings involving unusual protagonists are reported more often (Miller et al., 2022).
+Whilst the newspaper-based approach we adopt was the best suited to gather systematic cross-national lynching data, there are of course well-known limits to collecting violent event data using newspaper reports.
+Newspapers have an important reporting bias for lynchings (Godoy 2006, 26; Mendoza 2008, 51), which affects the collection of data on all types of violent events, for example conflict incidents (Weidmann 2015).
+More newsworthy events are prioritized in the limited space of a newspaper, which means that more violent, more urban, and more spectacular lynchings involving perhaps unusual protagonists are reported more often (Odartey-Wellington and MacRae 2020; Miller et al. 2022).
 Our approach therefore risks introducing systematic bias (e.g., urban bias, bias towards bigger events etc.).
-Similar problems also afflict well-known and high-quality lynching datasets from the US (Spilerman & Gerratana, 2009).
-By relying on local media sources included within the Factiva database, we hope to mitigate some of these problems, and prior research has shown that despite these challenges this type of data can be instructive (Sundberg & Melander, 2013).
+Similar problems also afflict well-known lynching datasets from the US (Spilerman and Gerratana 2009).
+By relying on local media sources included within the Factiva database, we hope to mitigate some of these problems, and prior research has shown that despite these challenges this type of data can be instructive (Sundberg and Melander 2013).
 This must however remain an important consideration for researchers who use the LYLA data.